quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Server-Generated Connection ID

-QUIC supports a server-generated Connection ID, transmitted to the client during connection establishment: see Section 5.7 of {{!QUIC}} Servers behind load balancers should propose a Connection ID during the handshake, encoding the identity of the server or information about its load balancing pool, in order to support stateless load balancing.
+QUIC supports a server-generated Connection ID, transmitted to the client during connection establishment: see Section 5.7 of {{!QUIC}}.
+Servers behind load balancers should propose a Connection ID during the handshake, encoding the identity of the server or information about its load balancing pool, in order to support stateless load balancing.
 Once the server generates a